MoggStephen/nextjs_react-interactive-rating-component/README.md

 - I try to prioritize using bootstrap classes first though.
 - To get the responsiveness i use bootstrap breakpoints and media queries at the same breakpoints in my partials!
 - Use of display:swap in google font to ensure lighthouse likes the webpage!
+- when importing google font into next.js with link.
+Do this in the _document.
+Next.js reccomends it there!

 ### Built with